chisness/chisness.github.io/_posts/2021-03-12-adventures-in-the-sangha-forest.md

 ### Planning
 There is absolutely no official route or plan and my usual travel planning go-to of Google Maps was useless here.
 It sounded like regular guests never/rarely do this kind of thing, but some long-term visitors or lodge employees have done walks in this area.
 I had previously been to the area under discussion for this walk for a day trip to download camera trap data, but hadn't seen any bais or large animals.

 After some talks with Rod and Tamar -- the Sangha Lodge owners, we decided that a 3 day/2 night "bai walk" trip would work well, though one extra day may be best in retrospect.
 We would drive from the lodge about 30km to the "Libwe" road dropoff point and from there walk over the next 3 days mostly through the forest and then through a road parallel to Libwe and eventually back to the lodge, while trying to visit a bunch of bais and see as much wildlife as we could.
+(The map below is actual GPS from our walk.)

 ![Map of the area](../assets/sanghaforest/map-2.jpg)